djres88/learning/linuxBookNotes.md

 Rename directories: `mv dir1 dir2`
 Move files from one directory to another: `mv file1 file2...dir1`

+NOTE: When moving files, the destination directory must already exist.
+Otherwise the directory will be renamed instead.

 ####`mv` Options
 Option (Short/Long)| Meaning
 -------------------|--------------------------------------